Death of Noah Donohoe: Legacy

-Donohoe's mother, Fiona, set up The Noah Donohoe Foundation in his memory.
+Fiona set up The Noah Donohoe Foundation in his memory.

 In September 2022, Belfast City Council agreed to name the Lagan Gateway bridge in South Belfast the Noah Donohoe Bridge, following a public campaign and more than 1,000 submissions in support of the tribute.
-His mother described the gesture as "beautiful and very fitting" noting that she and Noah had often walked the route together.
+Fiona described the gesture as "beautiful and very fitting" noting that she and Noah had often walked the route together.